 Perhaps the easiest way to produce music would be to hold down the same note on a keyboard for each track and let ujam work its magic…but where’s the fun in that?

 This guide will go into how to build your ensemble from the ground up, get your ujam plugins playing together cohesively, and help you finish songs faster.
-If you want to compare music production tools before getting started, you can find ujam’s range of products here.
+If you want to compare music production tools before getting started, check out ujam’s range of products.

 Although this guide is geared toward music production for beginners, you’ll find some unique features that will show you how to quickly produce music with ujam.

 In most DAWs (digital audio workstations) such as Ableton Live, Logic, and FL Studio, you’ll want to place each ujam plugin on a separate track.
 The more sophisticated your arrangement becomes, the better it is to make track folders or groups (one for your guitars, one for synths, etc.).
 That way, the session becomes much easier to manage.

 In the interest of simplicity we’re going to assume you’re using one drum kit (Beatmaker or Virtual Drummer, either is fine), one bassist and one guitarist (to thicken up the sound, you can create another guitar track with slightly different settings, and then pan one hard left and the other hard right).